AnticOwl/anticowl.github.io/_posts/2024-12-29-Star-Wars-Battlefront.md

 * ALT-TAB to show the tools UI.
 And **VERY IMPORTANT HERE** click on `Lock to player` and ALT-TAB back to game.
 * Frame your shot.
 * ALT-TAB again.
 Uncheck `DISABLE GAMEPAD INPUT` to allow you to control your ship if needed.
 Go to the `MISC / ABOUT` tab.
 There, change the game timescale to a value that is like `0.003` to `0.01` (you choice).
-* Quickly ALT-TAB to the game again and move your ship like you would like to have it.
-* Press the `Real Long Exposure` key or control your ship until you see it's a good shot.
+* Quickly ALT-TAB to the game again and press the `Real Long Exposure` key or control your ship until you get what you want.
 * Take your screenshot and Press `INSERT`, `HOME` and `DELETE` to go back to normal.

 {% include note.html content="If you changed the FOV, you will need to type `-1` back in the `CAMERA` Tab"%}